NohamR/RMHook-Win/README.md

 - Restore the original DLL with `-Action restore`
 - Check the config file for valid JSON
 - Make sure the `host` and `port` values point to a reachable rmfakecloud server

-## How it works
-The project builds a proxy DLL for `paho-mqtt3as.dll` that re-exports all original functions.
-It hooks specific Qt network functions (`QNetworkAccessManager::createRequest`, `QWebSocket::open` and `MQTTAsync_createWithOptions`) to intercept and modify outgoing requests from the reMarkable Desktop app.
-The hooks redirect traffic to the configured host and port, allowing the app to communicate with a self-hosted rmfakecloud server instead of the official reMarkable cloud.

 ## Credits